makwaijun/personalwebpagev2/content/Poetry/Poetry17.md

 that, for the price weighed in tears,
 And the faults well considered,

-A claim staked in my being
+A claim has staked in my partial being
 but not yet my entirety.